Losant/losant-docs/docs/data-tables/overview.md

 ### Sorting Data

-By default, your table displays up to 1,000 rows per page, sorted by creation date with the most recent row at the top.
+By default, your table displays up to 1,000 rows per page, sorted by creation date with the most recently created row at the top.
 You may change the sort field or the sort direction by clicking the arrows alongside each column's name.
-Just like with querying, all columns are sortable.

 ![Data Table Sorting](/images/data-tables/data-table-sort.png "Data Table Sorting")